kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 ???

-With this group effort, thankfully WordPress on the whole is a healthy community, and a healthy community is a sharing community.
+When we're kind to each other WP is a healthy community, and a healthy community is a sharing community.
 When you learn how to do something, share it.
 However simple.
 Somebody out there won't have learned it yet.

-I spend my days working with the latest versions of the most modern web libraries and tools; my colleagues are involved in designing the JavaScript programming language itself.
-But it's my talks on jQuery and Backbone that consistently get the most traffic.
+I spend my days working with the latest versions of the most modern web libraries and tools,

+but it's my talks on jQuery and Backbone that consistently get the most traffic.
 Somebody new is always looking to learn, and none of us start at the top.

----
+--
 <!-- .slide: class="notcenter" -->
 ## WordPress is for
 # _Learners_